netham45/screamrouter/readme.md

 The sinks can take in any input format Scream can produce, but using 24-bit is discouraged due to potential byte alignment issues.
 If you get random static blasted at you during playback this is why.

 Each ScreamRouter Route is a link of one Source to one Sink, and each Sink is an IP and Port for ScreamRouter to unicast data to.
 ScreamRouter receives traffic from all sources on one UDP port and filters based off of the source IP.

+### Volume
+Each Source, Route, and Sink has a volume control.
+The default volume of 1 is unattenuated.
+The volumes for each sink, sink group, route, source group, and source it passes through are multiplied together to come up with a final volume.

 ## Technical Info